Chart Color Schemes

 Infrastructure

-Bundaberg Surrounds - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bundaberg Surrounds - South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects likely to impact the region.
-Notable initiatives include Banksia Solar Farm, Duckpond Road Flood Upgrade, Vitwood Branyan Estate, and The Ridge on Branyan.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that could impact this area.
+Notable ones include Banksia Solar Farm, Duckpond Road Flood Upgrade, Vitwood Branyan Estate, and The Ridge on Branyan.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.